-Ironically, she’d always known that smoking like a chimney was bad for her but never realized it would get her into this kind of trouble.
+Ironically, she’d always known that smoking like a chimney was bad for her but never realised it would get her into this kind of trouble.

-The judge sentenced her to life in prison but, defiant to the end, she flipped her middle finger at him and shouted, “Put that in your pipe and smoke it!”
+The judge sentenced her to life in prison.
+However, defiant to the end, she flipped her middle finger at him and shouted, “Put that in your pipe and smoke it!”

 Idioms Related to Smoke & Smoking – Video